jaredly/reason-language-server/Readme.md

 It is written in Reason, and compiled via bsb-native.
 The goal is for it to work equally well on Windows, MacOS, and Linux.

+## Platform support

+- Macos ✅
+- Linux ✅
+- Windows ✅ (but **not under WSL**, make sure you install bs-platform etc. from the windows side)

 ## Installation

 ### VS Code